All Saints Parish: 500 Years of Choral Heritage

 Click here for Choir Brochure

-The Main Choir and choral Scholarships
+The Choir and Choral Scholarships

 The choir meets on Wednesday for evensong 5-6pm, on Friday for rehearsal 6.15-8.15pm (with probationers meeting slightly earlier for small group training) and on Sunday for Morning Service 9-10.45am, practice 11.15am-12pm and then evensong 5.30-7pm.
 We do appreciate that this is quite a commitment for our younger singers but we believe the musical education more than makes up for it, with a number of our trebles going on to musical scholarships.